stablekernel/aqueduct/doc/guides/db/modeling_data.md

 ### Instance Types

-In using model objects in your application code, you will always an entity's instance type.
+In using model objects in your application code, you will always use an entity's instance type.
 Model objects can be transferred to and from a database to insert or fetch data.
 Model objects can also read their properties from a `Map`, oftentimes from JSON data in an HTTP request body.
 Model objects also know how to serialize themselves back into a `Map`, so they can be used as an HTTP response body.
 Additionally, model objects are used to help build queries in a safe way.
 The following code snippet is a pretty common usage of a model object:

 ```dart